 Oh sure, I’ve cooked with lentils many times, grabbing them from the bulk aisle.
 But until we were cooking a lentil side dish at school, I had never even heard of Lentilles de Puy, or for that matter, even thought about a difference in lentils.
 Puy lentils are known for their small size and refined taste.
 They have less starch so they won’t get all mushy and muddy like others.

-I grabbed a bag of Farmer Direct Organic French Green Lentils at Whole Foods a couple of weeks ago, only to find they’re not officially Puy.
+I grabbed a bag of organic French lentils at Whole Foods a couple of weeks ago, only to find they’re not officially Puy.
 The package curiously stated they were a product of Canada, but I did find them to be superior to others.
 How do you know if you’re getting official Puy lentils?
 Look for an AOC seal on the package, which certifies they’re truly Lentilles du Puy.

 Recipe for Turkey Lentil Barley Soup